bitrate16/peripage-python/README.md

 Essentially, the script takes an input images, scales it to the printers native X resolution of 384 pixels, and then sends it to the printer.

+## Deprecation Warning

+**The latest version ot `ppa6-python` module is deprecated due the major update with new models support and better module naming**

 ## Features

 * Printing text of any length encoded in ASCII